SupeRuier/awesome-active-learning/contents/practical_considerations.md

   To utilize the model on noised/perturbed data, the models are trained on the artificial noised/perturbed data.
   To create the dataset, the different noise level should be assigned to each instance, this is costly.
   Here use active selection to assign the noise to the most valuable instance (could be least or most perturbed).

-## Class mismatch

-The initial labeled set doesn't contain all the classes.
-There are unknown classes in the unlabeled data.

-- Contrastive Coding for Active Learning under Class Distribution Mismatch [2021, ICCV]

 ## Open-set